cjbarrie/CTA-NCRM/02-sent-analysis/02-sent-analysis.md

 ## # … with 1,164 more rows
 ```

-We have a total of 1,174 words with some fear valence in our pamphlet data according to the `nrc` classification.
+We have a total of 1,174 words with some fear valence in our tweet data according to the `nrc` classification.
 Several seem reasonable (e.g., "death," "pandemic"); others seems less so (e.g., "mum," "fight").

 ## Sentiment trends over time